zhanggyb/sigcxx/README.md

 $ sudo make install
 ```

-This will finally install 2 header files into `/usr/local/include/sigcxx`, and
+This will finally install 2 header files into `/usr/local/include/sigcxx`, and a
-a `libsigcxx.a` into `/usr/local/lib`.
+`libsigcxx.a` into `/usr/local/lib`.

-## Example
+## Usage

-`sigcxx` provides a simple and fast way to communicate between objects.
-This
-is the basic function in GUI frameworks such as Qt, Gtkmm etc. Here's a simple
-example to show how to use `sigcxx` to connect notification events as
+Let's use an example to show how to use `sigcxx`.
+Assume that you are trying to
+develop a new GUI application and need a signal/slot framework for communication
+between GUI objects.
+This is a typical scenario in which a signal/slot
+(event/delegate) works as a basic function.
+For example, when a button is
+clicked, or the value of a slider bar is changed, you want to emit a signal to
+notify another object to react and do something (update the framebuffer, change
+the text displayed, etc.).
+In general, a button may have more than one `clicked`
+signal, there may be 'toggled', 'hovered' signals.
+Such situation can be
-illustrated below.
+illustrated as below:

 <div  align="center">
 <img src="doc/graphics/example.png" width = "400" alt="Example" align=center />